 Own (Middlesex Regiment),

-Canterbury.
+before enlisting in Canterbury.
 He died

 on 8 or 9 April 1917, and is commemorated on the Thiepval Memorial